-Staff of the Markham Centre are responsible for directing residents to reception areas assisted by McNicoll Centre staff
+Staff of the Markham Centre are responsible for directing residents to reception areas assisted by the receiving centres' staff.

 TEMPORARY DISCHARGE OF RESIDENTS

 Residents can be temporarily discharged to the care of relatives and friends.
 The Registered Nurse will ensure that residents/families receive the necessary medications and instructions, and leave a forwarding address.